H.P. Lovecraft's Dreamlands: Reception

 In the August-September 1987 edition of Space Gamer/Fantasy Gamer (No. 79), Guy Hail gave a thumbs up, saying, "Beyond the adventures, Dreamlands opens up a vast new area of role-playing potential."

+Scott D. Aniolowski reviewed H.P.
+Lovecraft's Dreamlands: Roleplaying Beyond the Wall of Sleep for Different Worlds magazine and stated that "H.P.
+Lovecraft's Dreamlands is probably the best and longest-awaited-for supplement to the Call Of Cthulhu system to date and is a must for any Keeper serious about expanding his Cthulhu universe 'Beyond the Wall of Sleep'!
+Finally we Call Of Cthulhu players can experience that fantastic world that Randolph Carter so often visited, and playing a few sessions in that hazy, dreamy world will make you understand why Carter so loved it.
+This supplement pack is highly recommended and will be enjoyed by fans of Cthulhu and fantasy gaming alike."

 In the June 1990 edition of Dragon (Issue 158), Jim Bambra was enthusiastic about this book, saying that it "greatly expands the options available to Keepers.
 Its resemblance to a fantasy world allows Keepers to let their Investigators enjoy a change of pace and emphasis."
 He concluded with a strong recommendation: "Rather than merely dwell on its fantastic aspect, the adventure authors have expertly integrated the horror of COC with the strange dream reality.
 Dreamlands is yet another great COC supplement."